lmucciolo/food.get/README.md

 ## Usage
 Project **must** be run in the Poetry virtual environment.
-Upon completion of the above installation requirements and within the project terminal, and on each subsequent rendering of the project, initialize the virtual environment by running:
+Upon completion of the above installation requirements within the project terminal, and on each subsequent rendering of the project, initialize the virtual environment by running:

 ```bash